-An $\ensuremath{\mathsf{opaque}}$ endpoint supports the following options:
+An opaque endpoint supports the following options:

 Option Description -t type Specifies the transport for the endpoint.
-Transports are indicated by positive integers (1 for TCP, 2 for SSL, and 3 for UDP). -e encoding Specifies the encoding version used to encode the endpoint marshaled data. -v value Specifies the marshaled encoding of the endpoint in base-64 encoding.
+Transports are indicated by positive integers (1 for TCP, 2 for SSL, and 3 for UDP).

+-v value Specifies the marshaled encoding of the endpoint (including its enclosing encapsulation) in base-64 encoding.

-Exactly one each of the -t and -v options must be present in an opaque endpoint.
-If -e is not specified, the current encoding supported by the Ice runtime is assumed.
+Exactly one each of the $\mbox{-t}$ and $\mbox{-v}$ options must be present in an opaque endpoint.